1jss/C9-lang/README.md

 - Macros can't be type checked as they are just text replacements
 - Macros have no namespace and can cause name collisions
 - Macro functions can almost always be replaced with functions
-- Macro defines can be replaced with constants or enums
+- Macro defines can be replaced with constants
 - The C spec for macros is not well defined and can vary between compilers
 - C9 is one language, not 2 languages (C and the preprocessor)